 In addition to health insurance, you might want to offer your employees additional types of insurance, including:

-Many employers also offer 401(k) matching, which is when you match an employee’s retirement contributions up to a percentage of their salary.
-According to Vanguard’s How America Saves 2019 Report, the average employer 401(k) match in is 4.3 percent.
+Many employers also offer 401(k) matching to support retirement savings, which includes an employer contribution to employees' retirement plans matching up to a percentage of their salary.
+According to Vanguard’s How America Saves 2021 Report, the average employer pays 4.5 percent in a 401(k) match.

 So, let’s say you have an employee making $50,000 per year and you wanted to match their 401(K) contributions according to the national average; that would increase your employee cost by $2,150 ($50,000 x .043).

 If you provide paid time off—in the form of sick and vacation time—that will also impact the true cost of an employee.
 So, for example, let’s say you have an employee that you pay $25 per hour.
 If they worked 40 hours per week, 52 weeks per year, they’d be working a total of 2080 hours—bringing their total labor costs to $52,000.
 However, if they take 21 days of PTO, they would technically be working 168 fewer hours, for a total of 1912 hours.
 While their compensation would still be the same (since their time off is paid), their hourly labor cost to you as an employer would increase, to a little over $27 per hour ($52,000 / 1912 hours worked).